 Mining in the Yorkshire Dales

 This clever technique was used to expose mineral veins at the surface, though once these has been exhausted it became then necessary to follow the veins underground in order to extract more of the valuable ore.
 Initially the method used was simply to follow the vein in to the rock from the surface, though over time more sophisticated systems of horizontal or near horizontal levels (called "adits") were dug, interspersed with vertical shafts which were used to extract the ore via pulleys and which also provided ventilation.
-Purpose built drainage adits were also dug with the specific purpose of draining away water (flooding being an ongoing problem in this kind of mining operation).
+Purpose built drainage adits were also dug with the specific purpose of draining away water (the risk of flooding being an ongoing problem in these kind of mining operations).

 On the surface smelting mills and chimneys were constructed to process the ore and convert it in to lead "pigs" ready for sale on the commercial market.
-Several of these chimneys (and the flues which were built to channel hot gases in to them) are still standing today - fine examples of which can be seen on Malham Moor and Grassington Moor.
+Several of these chimneys (and the flues which were built to channel hot gases in to them) are still standing today - fine examples of which can be seen on Malham Moor and at Yarnbury on Grassington Moor.

 Besides galena other mineral ores are present in the rocks of the Yorkshire Dales area, with calamine (an ore of zinc) having been mined at Pikedaw Hill near Malham as well as flourspar and some coal measures near Ingleton too.

-Since Roman times, however, has been the main focus of In the late 19th century, however, lead mining in the area became uneconomic and most of the mines were abandoned.
-However a small flourspar mine at Gill Heads near Grassington continued operating up in to the 1980s!
+In the late 19th century lead mining became generally uneconomic and most of the mines were abandoned.
+However a small flourspar mine at Gill Heads near Grassington continued operating up in to the 1980s.